-Corneal cross-linking is now available at the Bay Area Eye Institute
+Corneal cross-linking at the Bay Area Eye Institute

-Avedro, Inc., an ophthalmic pharmaceutical and medical device company, recently received FDA approval for corneal cross-linking, a medical procedure that combines the use of ultra-violet (UV) light and riboflavin (vitamin B2) eye drops.
+Avedro, Inc., an ophthalmic pharmaceutical and medical device company, received FDA approval in 2016 for corneal cross-linking, a medical procedure that combines the use of ultra-violet (UV) light and riboflavin (vitamin B2) eye drops.

 Dr. Craig Berger is excited to announce the recent approval of this minimally invasive treatment, corneal collagen cross-linking for keratoconus!
 Corneal collagen cross-linking is NOW AVAILABLE at the Bay Area Eye Institute in Tampa, Florida.